-2.3.
-Paradox 2: It is not necessary that the forecasts are good as long as they are useful
+2.2.2 Paradox 2: It is not necessary that the forecasts are good as long as they are useful

-How bad forecasts can be good can be demonstrated by analysing weather forecasts from a private weather company, Krick Weather Service (KWS) in 1930's California.
-At the time it successfully challenged the US Weather Bureau (USWB) forecasts and earned large amounts of money by issuing, by most standards, poor rain forecasts.
-Nevertheless they were very useful for important sectors of society (Lewis, 1994, p.73-74).
+How bad forecasts can be good can be demonstrated by analysing weather forecasts from a private weather company, Krick Weather Service (KWS) in 1930s California.
+At the time, it successfully challenged the US Weather Bureau (USWB) forecasts and earned large amounts of money by issuing, by most standards, poor rain forecasts.
+Nevertheless, they were very useful for important sectors of society (Lewis, 1994, p.73-74).

-2.3.1.
-Rain forecasts in the 1930's California
+2.2.2.1 Rain forecasts in the 1930s California

 The relevant statistics from this case are lost, so what follows is a reconstruction where we (for pedagogical reasons) assume a rather wet climate for California, with three rainy days out of 10.
-We further assume that the USWB in those days issued rain forecasts with the same frequency as they occurred, and one day ahead correctly forecast rain in 2/3 of the cases (Figure 2.5).
+We further assume that USWB in those days issued rain forecasts with the same frequency as the rain occurred, and one day ahead correctly forecast rain in 2/3 of the cases (Figure 2.5).